-Children who survive bacterial meningitis are at high risk of lifelong disabilities as a result of the infection.
+Children who survive vaccine-preventable causes of meningitis and encephalitis are at high risk of lifelong disabilities as a result of the infection.

 Key Evidence: In Gambia, 58% of children who survived a bout of pneumococcal meningitis “had clinical sequelae; half of them had major disability preventing normal adaptation to social life” (mental retardation, hearing loss, motor abnormalities, seizures).

 Goetghebuer, T., West, T.E., Wermenbol, V., et al 2000.
 Outcome of meningitis caused by Streptococcus pneumoniae and Haemophilus influenzae type b in children in The Gambia.
 Tropical Medicine and International Health.
 5(3):207-13.